Jan Lokpal Bill: Scope

 The matter of whether the Indian Prime Minister and higher judiciary should or should not be prosecutable by the Lokpal remains as one of the major issues of dispute.
 Anna's own nominee for co-chairing the joint panel Justice Verma, the former Chief Justice of the Supreme Court, has expressed his constitutional objections for including the Prime Minister and higher judiciary under Lokpal.
 According to him, "this would foul with the basic structure of the constitution".

 Criticism from the Director of the Central Bureau of Investigation

 In a presentation before the Standing Committee of the Parliament, the Central Bureau of Investigation strongly argued against its vivisection and merger of its anticorruption wing with the Lokpal, noting that this would seriously cripple the core functioning of the bureau and reduce it to irrelevance.
 An organisation built over last 60 years comprising competent professionals should not be subsumed under Lokpal.
 Central Bureau of Investigation officers concede that in some sensitive political cases there is interference from the government, but in respect of an overwhelming majority of cases the Central Bureau of Investigation functions well, unfettered and uninfluenced by extraneous considerations.
-For this reason there is an ever-increasing demand for Central Bureau of Investigation investigations from all over the country in respect of important cases.
+For this reason there is an ever-increasing demand for CBI investigations from all over the country in respect of important cases.